Ai00-X/ai00_server/README.md

 *   `/api/oai/v1/embeddings`
 *   `/api/oai/embeddings`

-The following is an example of ai00 invocation based on Python and an out of the box tool class implementation
+The following is an out-of-box example of Ai00 API invocations in Python:

 ```python
 import openai